FusionAuth/fusionauth-site/site/_posts/2021-06-28-identiverse-conference-report.md

 One surprise to me was how little code I saw.
 Even in the mobile application security session, I didn't see much code displayed.
 Maybe I simply missed the code-heavy sessions, but this seemed like a conference for IAM admins rather than devs.

 However, it was fantastic for learning more about the wide world of IAM.
 I talked to many people who were doing interesting things with identity.
 One wanted to leverage DNS to enable a rollout of digital identity.
+I got a chance to chat in person with a couple of the IAM personalities that are "big names" in the space.

-Another ran identity for over one hundred hospitals and had some unique challenges.
+I also sat next to a person at breakfast who ran identity for over one hundred hospitals and had some unique challenges.
 We talked a bit about how he planned rollouts in the hospital environment; these are sensitive environments in so many respects.

 Another attendee I chatted with handled an enterprise identity integration project during a merger of several hospitals through a solution which allows creation of virtual LDAP directories.
 After a physical LDAP directory merger was required due to EMR compliance concerns, they still use virtual LDAP directories to control access for SaaS applications.